Holiday Budgeting: How to Plan for Every Expense This Season

 This includes:

-• Cash flow: How much money is going in and going out each month.
-When you get paid, and your different sources.
+-Cash flow: How much money is going in and how much is going out each month.
+It's a good idea to note when you get paid and your different sources.
+If you do gig work or freelance, jot down how much you set aside for taxes each paycheck.

-• Savings: Whether you have existing savings you can tap in for holiday-related expenses.
-This might be a separate gift or holiday spending fund, or maybe a general savings account that isn't designated toward emergencies or other financial goals.
+-Savings: Whether you have existing savings you can tap into holiday-related expenses.
+This might be a separate splurge, gift, or holiday spending fund.
+Or it might be a general savings account, or a splurge fund that doesn't go toward a specific financial goal.

-• Existing budget: Take a look at your current budget to see if you need to make any trade-offs to have enough for your holiday spending.
-You'll want to check your budget against your holiday expense checklist–which we'll get into next.
+• Existing budget: Take a look at your current budget.
+This is a good opportunity to see if you can cut back in any area to have enough for the holidays.

 • Cut back on expenses: If you haven't saved as much as you anticipated–it can happen to the best of us–consider scaling back on certain expenses, even for a few months.
 For instance, put a pause on a gym membership or streaming service subscription you don't use very often.
 Or cut back on eating out until the holidays roll around.
 That will net you savings that you can put toward your end-of-year-expenses.